Looking to establish and manage an information sharing activity and don't know where to start? QGCIO has a practical tool that can assist....

 The Permitted Usage Conditions Model provides a standardised way to give clear and consistent permission on the use of any shared information in an activity.
 Empowering information custodians to define permitted uses of shared information through a standardised model guarantees clarity of intent and removes the risk of liability through misuse across the information value chain.

-The Escalation Pathway provides a short circuit mechanism to help a stalled information sharing agreement whereby one or multiple party members aren't able to agree on the sharing of information.
+The Escalation Pathway provides a short circuit mechanism to help a stalled information sharing agreement where one or multiple party members aren't able to agree on the sharing of information.
+The pathway allows for decision makers to be provided a full and comprehensive understanding of the risks and opportunities to make an informed decision on sharing.

 Formal Agreement Instruments